MikeVerdicchio/data-structures/README.md

 Data Strucutures
 ================
 This repository contains a collection of data structure implementations in various languages.
 It serves as my "library" for future projects.
-Currently, it has the following languages and data structures, with the hope that I'll add more languages and structures as I implement them in projects.
+Currently, it has the following languages and data structures.
+This repository is a work-in-progress as I will be adding more (including Python structures) in the future.

 * C++
     * Hash Table